BunnyNabbit/loadbrk/README.md

 `ownerAdminId` will also be saved

-`flatfiledbEnabled` enables or disables the usage of flat-file-db to make maps and settings persist.
-If you don't have flat-file-db, either run `npm i flat-file-db` to install it or keep this disabled.
+`flatfiledbEnabled` enables or disables the usage of flat-file-db to make maps and settings persist. if you don't have flat-file-db, either run `npm i flat-file-db` to install it or keep this disabled.

 `consoleOutput` outputs some useful information to the server console, such as when an autoload occurs.